EKhenana Commune: Repression and assassinations

-Since its founding, eKhenana has been subject to recurrent bouts of state repression.
+Since its founding, eKhenana has been subject to recurrent bouts of repression, including evictions, arrests and assassinations.
 This occurred even during the Covid-19 lockdown when there was a national ban on evictions.
 In April 2020 there were multiple evictions carried about the eThekwini municipality's Anti-Land Invasions Unit (ALIU) as well as a private security company called Calvin Family Security Services.
 Dozens of homes were demolished during the various operations and a least one resident sustained serious wounds after allegedly being shot by ALIU officers.
 This occurred despite a court order whereby the municipality agreed to refrain from further operations.

 In 2021, about a dozen members of Abahlali baseMjondolo were subject to a variety of arrests related to eKhenana settlement.
 The settlement's chairperson, Lindokuhle Mnguni, along with two other leaders, Ayanda Ngila and Landu Shazi were arrested for murder.
 They were held in prison for over six months after which all charges were withdrawn after a key state witness recanted her testimony.
 After these arrests, Mqapheli Bonono, the deputy president of Abahlali baseMjondolo, along with eKhenana residents Maphiwe Gasela and Siniko Miya were also arrested and charged with conspiracy to murder the witness in the first case.
 The former two were also held for two weeks and the later was denied bail for more than six months.
 Their cases were also eventually dropped as well.
 Three more eKhenana residents and Abahlali leaders, Nokuthula Mabaso, Thozama Mazwi and Sindiswa Ngcobo, were also arrested, charged with assault and denied bail for a few weeks All these charges were later dropped as well.

 Activists claim these arrests were charges trumped up as part of state-sanctioned repression against the movement.
 They called for an investigation into police complicity and have also, with the help of the Socio-Economic Rights Institute begun a lawsuit to claim damages from the state.
 Abahlali activists in eKhenana claim to be constantly under threat and under state surveillance.

 On 8 March 2022, Ayanda Ngila was shot and killed by a group of men that entered the settlement.
 Then on 5 May 2022 Nokuthula Mabaso was shot and killed in front of her home.
 On 20 August in the early morning, chairperson of the commune and leader of Abahlali baseMjondolo's youth league, Lindokuhle Mnguni was also killed when two gunmen entered the settlement.

 There were further arrests in November 2022.